benjie91/postgres-docker-setup/README.md

 - Docker-compose 1.21.2

 ## Running it
+- Pull the official image from postgres
+    - `docker pull postgres:10.4`
+- With the docker-compose file in the same directory,
     - To start, `docker-compose up -d`
     - To stop, `docker-compose down `